1ma/RedisSessionHandler/README.md

 Currently only a single host definition is supported.

+## Known Caveats

+### Using RedisSessionHandler with the `max_execution_time` directive set to `0` is not recommended

+Whenever it can, the handler uses the `max_execution_time` directive as a hard timeout for the session lock.
+This is a last resort mechanism to release the session lock even if the PHP process crashes and the handler fails to do it itself.

+When `max_execution_time` is set to `0` (meaning there is no maximum execution time) this kind of hard timeout cannot be used, as the lock must be kept for as long as it takes to run the script, which is an unknown amount of time.
+This means that if for some unexpected reason the PHP process crashes and the handler fails to release the lock there would be no safe net and you'd end upwith a dangling lock that you'd need to delete manually.

+So when using RedisSessionHandler it is advised _not_ to disable `max_execution_time`.

 ## Motivation

 The Redis session handler bundled with [phpredis](https://github.com/phpredis/phpredis) has had a couple of rather serious